 Manage Your Sugar Intake To Lower Insulin

 With some simple changes, you can decrease glucose intake.
 The most obvious way is to eliminate sugary beverages like soda.
 Diet drinks are not a better alternative as the body will still store the excess energy as fat.
 Sugar can hide in other beverages as well.
 Fruit juices have high sugar content.
 Added sugar to tea and coffee can be reduced or eliminated to decrease sugar intake.
-Honey is somewhat healthier than adding sugar but remember, the body cannot discriminate from cane sugar and sugar from natural sources like honey or fruit.
+Honey is somewhat healthier than adding sugar but remember, the body cannot discriminate between cane sugar and sugar from natural sources like honey or fruit.
 Though fruit contains cancer-fighting phytochemicals and micronutrients they also contain sugar.
 If you are having sugar, fruits are the best source.

 Aim to limit your sugar intake to 25-50 grams per day, which is NOT MUCH!
 Be sure to read labels and think about portion sizes when you are allocating your sugar budget each day.

 Choosing Low Glycemic Index Foods Reduce Insulin Response

 The glycemic index of a food indicates how much insulin is produced in response to the consumption of that food.
 Simple carbohydrates cause an increase in insulin, examples of high glycemic index foods: soda, white rice, pasta, breads.
 Low glycemic index foods cause a much smaller insulin release and include vegetables.

 Mobilizing Ketones to Combat Insulin Resistance

 Another consideration is switching the energy workforce.
 Instead of using glucose for energy, you can mobilize fat stores for energy in the form of ketones.
 This is the basis for the ketogenic diet.
 The body uses ketones for energy only if carbohydrate intake is low: 50-100 grams per day.
 It is important to understand the ketogenic diet entirely before trying it out, it is not for everyone!